dcycle/starterkit-node/README.md

     ./app/code/*/plugins/dashboardApi/all.js

-For example ./app/code/chat/plugins/dashboardApi/all.js fits the bill, but there could eventually be others.
+For example ./app/code/chat/plugins/dashboardApi/all.js fits the bill, as does ./app/code/authentication/plugins/dashboardApi/all.js, but there could eventually be others.

 The Node.js command line interface (CLI)
 -----